SamaneSharifiMonfared/PHP_user-profile-management-in-social-media/README.md

 I have tried to challange my self in this project and not used any of my previous codes or classes.
 This is a pure work of only 5 hours to challange my ability to code php/mysql without any framework.

-I believe the code has many rooms to improve however the lack of timing was another challange which was quite a good excercise.
+I believe the code has many rooms to improvement however the lack of timing was another challange which was quite a good excercise.